Categories: Face

 Different Facial Fillers, Different Missions

-Botulinum Toxin (or more commonly known as Botox) corrects wrinkles by preventing nerves from pulling on muscles and making creases.
+Botulinum Toxin corrects wrinkles by preventing nerves from pulling on muscles and making creases.
 For wrinkles, lines and folds that are not made by nerve-muscle action, or firmly established wrinkles that show even when we don’t make facial expressions, we will need facial fillers.

-Botox corrects dynamic wrinkles that are usually found in the upper third of the face, which is why it’s the go-to forehead wrinkles treatment.
-A Botox specialist injects into the forehead vertical lines (angry 11) and crow’s feet to address two areas that are FDA-approved for its use.
+Botulinum Toxin corrects dynamic wrinkles that are usually found in the upper third of the face, which is why it’s the go-to forehead wrinkles treatment.
+A Botulinum Toxin specialist injects into the forehead vertical lines (angry 11) and crow’s feet to address two areas that are FDA-approved for its use.

 Facial fillers on the other hand, treat static wrinkles – wrinkles that appear even if we don’t make a facial expression.
 These wrinkles are caused by the breakdown of underlying structures – collagen, elastin and hyaluronic acid – due to age.